-There are several articles discussing the costs of Long-Term Care Insurance.
+Several articles in various publications are discussing the costs of Long-Term Care Insurance.
 Many of these articles are factually misleading or inaccurate in many ways.
-Old "legacy" policies have had premium increases, however today's Long-Term Care Insurance is affordable for many American families, especially for those who plan in their 40s or 50s prior to retirement.
+Old "legacy" policies have had premium increases; however, today's Long-Term Care Insurance is affordable for many American families, especially for those who plan in their 40s or 50s before retirement.
 Plus, these plans are custom designed.

-So where do you start to get accurate information?
-Generally, your computer, smart phone, or tablet.
-If you are like many people these days you probably start with the internet to research products and services.
+So, where do you start to get accurate information?
+Generally, your computer, smartphone, or tablet.
+If you are like many people these days, you probably start with the internet to research products and services.
 It is easy and convenient.
 It can also be a maze of inaccurate or misleading information.
-Do a search on long-term care planning and long-term care insurance; you can find a bunch of stuff.
-This “stuff” suggests anything from LTC insurance is affordable and essential to very expensive and not necessary.
+When you search for long-term care planning and long-term care insurance, you can find a wide variety of material.
+These articles suggest anything from LTC insurance is affordable and essential to very expensive and not necessary.

 Now what?
 First, understand everyone has a point of view, and the internet is the ultimate in free speech.
 So, you should review sources and use some common sense.

-First, if you have first-hand knowledge of a parent or family member needing extended care you know how real the risk of Long-Term Care can be.
+First, if you have first-hand knowledge of a parent or family member needing extended care, you know the consequences of long-term care on family and finances.
 The financial and emotional impact is tremendous.
-If you have not yet had one of these experiences, then you need to review facts.
+If you have not yet had one of these experiences, then you need to review the facts.

-The US Department of Human Services says if you reach the age of 65 you have a 7 in 10 chance of needing some Long-Term Care service before you pass.
-This doesn't mean everyone will need full-time care, but it does mean you risk is high as you get older.
+The US Department of Human Services says there is a very good chance you will need long-term care services in your lifetime.
+While this doesn't mean everyone will need full-time care, but it does mean your risk is high as you get older.
 With medical science advancing, we live longer.
-As you age, you will need help with activities of daily living or require supervision due to memory loss.
-We need long-term care due to illnesses, accidents or the impact of aging.
+As you age, you will need help with daily living activities or require supervision due to memory loss.
+We need long-term care due to illnesses, accidents, or the impact of aging.

-Health insurance and Medicare(including MedicareSupplements) will only pay for a small amount of long-term skilled care, and this is only if your situation is getting better.
-They pay nothing toward long-term custodial care (help with activities of daily living or supervision due to cognitive issues).
-This is the type of care most people will need on an extended basis.
+Health insurance and Medicare(including MedicareSupplements) will only pay for a small amount of long-term skilled care.
+They pay nothing toward long-term custodial care (help with daily living activities or supervision due to cognitive issues).
+Custodial care is the type of care most people will need on an extended basis.

-For many people, Long-Term Care insurance is very affordable and an easy way to protect your future retirement assets.
-This protection includes your 401(k), 403(b), IRA and other savings.
+Long-Term Care Insurance is very affordable for many people and an easy way to protect your future retirement assets.
+This protection includes your 401(k), 403(b), IRA, and other savings.
 Also, these plans can help ease the burdens placed on your family during a long-term care event.
-Without an advance plan a family member, spouse, daughter or daughter-in-law become the default caregivers.
-This puts an incredible burden on them emotionally, physically and financially.
+Without an advance plan, a family member, spouse, daughter, or daughter-in-law become the default caregivers.
+This puts an incredible burden on them emotionally, physically, and financially.

 You may have read that these policies are expensive.
-While you could design a plan which is very expensive, it generally would lead to being over-insured.
-For example, a married 50-year-old male, In excellent health, could have a plan from a major Long-Term Care insurer company for as little as $77 a month or less.
+While you could design a very expensive plan, it generally would lead to being over-insured.
+For example, a married 50-year-old male, In excellent health could have a plan from a major Long-Term Care insurer company for as little as $130 a month or less.
 In this example, its initial benefits would be $3,500 a month, a $150,000 pool both growing 3% compounded every year.
 What this means is the benefits, not the premium, increase every year.

 Don't forget many tax incentives are available when you purchase an LTC policy.
-Also, you can use a health savings account to pay for premiums as well on a pre-tax basis.
-While most people are buying LTC insurance in their 50's and even younger, if you have stable health you can obtain quality protection at affordable premiums in your 60's.
+You can also use a health savings account to pay for premiums as well on a pre-tax basis.
+While most people are buying LTC insurance in their 50's and even younger, if you have stable health, you can obtain quality protection at affordable premiums in your 60's.

 "A typical couple where both spouses are age 60 will pay between $100 and $150 a month each for American Association for Long-Term Care Insurance (long-term care insurance protection."
 The AALTCI is a national consumer education and advocacy group.Jesse Slome, director of the AALTCI).